neerajkumarvaid/Algorithms-and-Data-Structures/README.md

 # Algorithm-and-Data-Structures-MIT-Course
-This repository contains my implementation of the algorithms discussed in 6.006 CS course of MIT open course ware.
+This repository contains my implementation of the algorithms discussed in 6.006 and 6.046J CS courses of MIT open course ware.
 I used Python 3.7 to code these algorithms.

 | **S.No.**| **File name** | **Description** |
 | :-------------: | ------------- | ------------- |